 My second point is on this idea of sustainable eating.
 You’ve got a lot of fad diets that people are throwing around that are very tempting.
 They preach hat you can just jump on it and lose a bunch of weight in 21 days or 30 days or 60 or 90 days and those are great if your life depended on it but most weight loss journeys are not that serious.
 Even the fad diets that get people results are RARELY adopted as a lifestyle change.
 They are just too hard to stick with and are not realistic for the average human (who loves a good taco or margarita from time to time)

-It’s a plan that you can follow and adopt for a long period of time, if not in a complete lifestyle change.
+It’s a plan that you can follow and adapt for a long period of time, if not in a complete lifestyle change.
 That’s the end goal, is not to just lose weight or be motivated long enough to lose a certain amount of poundage.
 What you want is a lifestyle change.
 What you want is a way of eating that’s going to slowly help you change your mindset, your outlook on food and ultimately the way you look and the way you feel.
 So when it comes down to choosing your next diet or the next way you’re going to lose weight, throw away the fad diets, throw away what’s going to give you quick wins and think sustainable, think long term and it’s going to pay off way bigger than it would if you were just on some kind of crash diet.

 Drink your Cabernet Sauvignon and eat your Tacos: A balanced, sustainable diet will allow you to enjoy the things you love and learn to respect their impact on your body.

-The last and third point I want to make on this topic is on the power of balance.
+The last and third point I want to make on this topic is the power of balance.
 So, we all have different things that we love to eat.
 It may be sweet things, it may be salty, savory things.
-It may be bourbon; it may be wine or scotch or beer or whatever it is that you’d like to consume.
-My idea of healthy, sustainable way of eating is not just cutting out all of the things that you enjoy eating.
-To me it doesn’t last because we’re kind of designed to have certain cravings which is totally okay.
+It may be bourbon; it maybe wine or scotch or beer or whatever it is that you’d like to consume.
+My idea of a healthy, sustainable way of eating is not just cutting out all of the things that you enjoy eating.
+To me, it doesn’t last because we’re kind of designed to have certain cravings which is totally okay.
 To me, that’s what life is all about.
 It’s experiencing those things and having the flexibility in the way you eat and in your lifestyle to be able to support those kinds of choices from time to time.

 The key to a lifestyle change is not so much cutting out all the things that you love, but it’s finding balance and that really is the breakdown of a sustainable diet, a balance between the things that are going to bring you those results, but also going to give you those joys, those things that you enjoy eating and not feeling like your whole life revolves around your diet.